Debalent/Finthos/PROSPECT-EMAIL-TEMPLATE.md

 ## 🚀 Investment Opportunity Summary

-Arlo, Finthos represents a rare opportunity to acquire a production-ready enterprise fintech platform at an optimal market entry point.
+Arlo, PeopleTrustPay represents a rare opportunity to acquire a production-ready enterprise fintech platform at an optimal market entry point.
 The combination of:

 - **Complete regulatory compliance**
 - **Advanced blockchain technology**